Field Trips

 Leader: Joe Suchecki, dbcsec2020@gmail.com

 Greene Valley has a lot of great habitats in it, but you can't really cover more than one in a typical field trip due to distance.
 We will bike around the preserve to hit as much as possible in one run.
+There will be a slight emphasis on areas more likely to have migrating warblers.
 Expect to ride about 5 miles with a few light hills (no overlook).
 We will be sticking to the limestone/paved trails.
 Meet at the north end of the Greene Road parking lot near the information sign & trailhead.

 Leader: Matt Crisler, crislermj@gmail.com